Title

 Launch the user view

-In the previous section we saw how to create a session request, which returns:
+In the previous section, we demonstrated how to create a session which returns a Session ID.

-We then use these to construct a URL which loads the Yoti Client.
-The URL can be used in the following ways:
+This Session ID is then used to build a client-side URL that launches the Yoti web client.
+The generated URL can be used in several ways:

 - As a link shared securely with a user